On this page

 - make simple distinctions between good and bad, right and wrong

-- make decisions based on a whim.
+- make decisions quickly.

-By talking through the steps of decision-making, you can motivate children to think through their choices and understand the important things to consider when making decisions.
+By talking through the steps of decision-making, you can help motivate children to think through their choices and understand the important things to consider when making decisions.
 Start with simple choices and gradually build up to bigger, more complex problem-solving as children’s capabilities and skills improve.

 Key steps in the decision-making process

 Ask the child about the choice they made – did it help or not?
 This is important – if you don’t check back and show the child how to try again, they may lose an opportunity to learn, or lose confidence in your capacity to help them.
+Encouraging children to reflect on their decisions in a way that suits their communication style helps build understanding and confidence.

 Strategies for school educators